abdrahmansoltan/Learning-Notes/Internet/HTTP.md

 ### HTTP Request Methods

 - HTTP request is an action to be performed on a resource identified by a given Request-`URL`
-- **HTTP method**, sometimes referred to as an HTTP verb, indicates the action that the HTTP request expects from the queried server.
+- **HTTP method**, sometimes referred to as an HTTP `verb`, indicates the action that the HTTP request expects from the queried server.

 #### Content methods